liorsap1/Spring-MVC-REST/README.txt

 How to run the application:

 Download the source code.
-Open in IntelliJ, build and run the project.
+Open in IntelliJ or other editor, build and run the project.

 I put some initial data in bootstrap: